 Related reading: Improvised fishing techniques for tough times

-- Since fish feed on other moving creatures, it is only natural that they like their pray moving and you should consider this when ice fishing.
-Although it is recommended to use natural bait, if you don’t have such bait you should opt for jigs and small, flashy spoon.
+- Since fish feed on other moving creatures, it is just natural that they like their pray moving and you should consider this when ice fishing.
+Although it is recommended to use natural bait if you don’t have such bait you should opt for jigs and small, flashy spoon.
 Keep in mind that the fish should be lured with slow jiggling movements.
 All fish are cold blooded and they all become lethargic when the water gets cold, bait moving frenetically will not look natural and they will not approach it.

 - Taking into account the moon phases is an ice fishing secret I’ve learned from my grandfather.
 A new moon or full moon will spurt fish into feeding and it’s the perfect time to try your luck.
 This is one piece of information that has been passed on from the lost ways of living.

 - You should learn a thing or two about the fish you are going after.
 For example, walleye and perch are usually found close to the bottom of the lake.
-On the other hand, crappies are normally suspended.
+On the other hand, crappies are typically suspended.
 With this in mind, you should adjust your fishing conditions and techniques based on the fish species you intend on catching.

 - Always look for underwater structures since these are ideal fishing spots.
 These structures provide both living and feeding opportunities for the fish.
-You should asses the terrain of the body of water before you start digging holes.
+You should assess the terrain of the body of water before you start digging holes.
 Weed lines, underwater humps and even submerged trees are the things you should look for.

 - Your clothing should match the environment and you should avoid wearing flashy colors.
 Fish can see color and when the water is clear and your fishing shallow you can scare them away.
 Even with the proper clothing, you should keep movement to a minimum over the hole if you’re hoping to catch something.